PTsolvers/Chmy.jl/docs/src/getting_started.md

 q = VectorField(backend, grid)
 ```

 We randomly initialized the entries of `C` field and finished the initial model setup.
+One can refer to the section [Fields](./concepts/fields.md) for setting up more complex initial conditions.

 ```julia
 # initial conditions